Aircraft Mechanic

 Oh also are you ever going to answer or delete that question at the very bottom?

-Asked by adf almost 5 years ago
+Asked by adf over 5 years ago

 That was part of a 6 part question that someone asked about plugged up pitot static tubes.
 I put my answer to them on the 6th part of the question.
 I deleted parts 1 through 4 already, and must have missed the part 5.